cran-task-views/Agriculture/agricultural_CTV.md

 ## CRAN Task View: Agricultural Analysis

 Agriculture encompasses a broad breadth of disciplines.
-Nearly every package in base R and contributed packages on CRAN are useful to agricultural researchers.
+Many many package in base R and contributed packages are useful to agricultural researchers.
+For that reason, this is not exhaustive list.
+It is intended to cover major packages that in most cases, have been developed to support agricultural research and analytical needs.

-Note that some of these packages are on CRAN and others are one GitHub, GitLab, Bioconductor, or R-forge.
+Note that some of these packages are on CRAN and others are on GitHub, Bioconductor, or R-forge.

 If you think that some package is missing from the list, please let us know.